authgear/authgear-server/docs/specs/workflow.md

 ## Accepting input
-When input is fed to the workflow, edges are derived by the workflow.
-Each edge has a chance to react to the input.
+When input is fed to the workflow, follow the rules outlined in [Input](#input) to find which node or intent to handle the input.
-If the edge does not react to the input, it must return ErrIncompatibleInput.

-As a special case, the edge can return ErrSameNode to perform an immediate side effect without adding a new node.
+As a special case, the node can return ErrSameNode to perform an immediate side effect without adding a new node.

-As a special case, the edge can return ErrUpdateNode to update the node instead of adding a new node.
+As a special case, the node can return ErrUpdateNode to update the node instead of adding a new node.

 ## HTTP API